raaaton/Password-Generator/README.md

 - Click-to-Copy feature

-Currently working on: Toggle Symbols and Numbers ON/OFF.
+- Toggle letters, numbers and special characters

 You can visit it [here](https://raton-password-generator.netlify.app/).